The Prefect Role

 Written applications will be requested and this will form part of the selection process which will be undertaken by the Head of Year and Head of School in discussion with the pastoral team, form tutors and colleagues from across the school.
 Their shortlist will then be reviewed and a final selection made by the School Leadership Team.

-Prefect application forms can be collected from your form tutor from (Monday 11th December).
+Prefect application forms can be collected from your form tutor.

-This form should be completed and returned to Mr Ikin at school by Friday 19th January.
+This form should be completed and returned to Mr Maycock by Friday 23 April 2021.
 You may put an additional sheet along with this if you feel that there is more you would like to add but please do not feel that you have to.

-There is no specific, pre-determined number of prefects to be selected but we must ensure that there is enough of a role for each of our prefects to really grow into, so numbers are restricted.
-We recognise and highly value the contributions made by all our students and it is always a pleasure to read about these in their prefect applications.
-However, as with any selection process, not all can be successful.
+There is no specific, pre-determined number of prefects to be selected but we must ensure that there is a sufficient role for each of our prefects to really grow into, so numbers are inevitably restricted.
+We recognise that all those who apply will have made and continue to make a significant and highly valued contribution to our school community and beyond, but unfortunately, as with any selection process, not all can be successful.
 We will continue to offer as many volunteering and leadership opportunities as possible to all our students regardless of whether or not they are a prefect.
-Those who are not successful might wish to consider an alternative but equally important role in school for example being a faculty ambassador or volunteering to mentor younger students and support them in their learning.
+Those who are not successful might wish to consider an alternative but equally important role in school for example volunteering to mentor younger students and support them in their learning.

-Students and parents will be notified of the outcome of the application process around February half term.
+Students and parents will be notified of the outcome of the application process around May half-term.